mbillingr/polysubml-demo/README.md

 This is a fork of PolySubML that adds the following features:

 * An ad-hoc interpreter written in Rust.
-This is likely less efficient than compilation to Javascript, but makes it easier for me to add teh other new features.
+This is likely less efficient than compilation to Javascript, but makes it easier for me to add new runtime-related features.
 * Builtin functions for reading from stdin (partially done)
 * Builtin functions for writing to stdout (todo)
 * Builtin functions for string manipulation (todo)